khuang7/khuang7/README.md

 ### Hello World I am Kevin 👋
 I recently finished studying **computer science/commerce at the University of New South Wales**.
-Currently I am working as Front End Developer for OnSolution.
+Currently I am working as a Front End Developer for OnSolution.

 Throughout uni I have gained a strong appreciation for programming and algorithms.
 Which I hope I'll be able to use in the workplace.
 #### Technical Experience: